SystemsApproach/private5g/arch.rst

 The second concept, also depicted in :numref:`Figure %s <fig-cups>`, is to partition the Mobile Core into a *Control Plane* and *User Plane*.
-This is similar to the control/data plane split that anyone familiar with the Internet would recognize, although 3GPP has introduced a corresponding acronym—\ *CUPS, Control and User Plane Separation*—to denote this idea.
+This is similar to the control/data plane split that anyone familiar with the Internet would recognize, and draws in particular on the ideas of software-defined networking (SDN) by placing control and user planes in separate devices.
+3GPP has introduced a corresponding acronym—\ *CUPS, Control and User Plane Separation*—to denote this idea.
+One motivation for CUPS is to enable control plane resources and data plane resources to be scaled independently of each other.

 Finally, one of the key aspirational goals of 5G is the ability to segregate traffic for different usage domains into isolated *network